firepick/kinann/README.md

 ## Whatizit?
-**Kinann** is a Javascript library for building, training and using artificial neural networks for kinematic error modeling.
+**Kinann** is a Javascript library for building, training and using artificial neural networks that model real world kinematic errors.

 ### Overview
 Kinematic models for robots rarely match their implementations--axes may